jamal7x7/my-portfolio/src/posts/how-iavascript-works.md

 js engine take a js code transform it to a code that a computer understand and execute.

-the first js engine "SpiderMonkey", was created by Brandon Eich also creator of javascript language while working for Netscape in 19
+the first js engine "SpiderMonkey", was created by Brandon Eich the creator of javascript while working for Netscape in 19

 js engine is nothing but a computer code that can transform a js code to a low level language like C++